DraviaVemal/openXML-office/rs/README.md

 ---

 For inquiries, feedback, or contributions, feel free to message me via GitHub or submit an issue.
 Thank you for supporting the OpenXML Office project!

+## TODO

+[ ] DashMap optimization for parallel construct, update and deconstruct xml [ ] Add space to pass custom parsing in current XML deserializer to improve part specific case like SheetData [ ] Improve Style Options and lookups